-- Regular canned sweet corn or frozen corn may be substituted for the extra sweet corn.
+- Extra sweet corn: Regular canned sweet corn or frozen corn may be substituted for the extra sweet corn.
 The closest measurement for either option is 3/4 cup, but feel free to use the whole 15-ounce can of corn.

-- 1 sweet onion or a bunch of green onions may be substituted for the red onion.
+- Onions: 1 white, yellow, or sweet onion, or a bunch of green onions may be substituted for the red onion.

 - Avocado: Avocado is good with everything.
 The avocados may darken over time, so the salad may not last as long in the refrigerator.